at-gmbh/at-python-template/README.md

 For more advanced Docker usage, please refer to the `Dockerfile` and `docker-compose.yml` generated in your project.

----

 ## 🔗 Additional Dependencies

-> - Python 3.7 or higher is required.
+- Python 3.8 or higher is required.
-> - Jupyter Lab: If you are planning to use Jupyter notebooks.
+- Jupyter Lab: If you are planning to use Jupyter notebooks.
-> - This template requires `cookiecutter>=2.0`.
+- This template requires `cookiecutter>=2.0`.
 If you experience issues installing it into your default conda environment, we recommend to create a new clean environment with nothing but the `cookiecutter` package installed.

 The automatically created `README.md` will contain notes on how to set up your local development environment.
 You can find more detailed guidelines on how to set up your local development environment in [PyCharm](https://www.jetbrains.com/pycharm/) or [Visual Studio Code](https://code.visualstudio.com/).

 Feedback and contributions are very welcome!
-Learn more in the [Contributing](#contributing) section below.
+Learn more in the [Contributing](#-contributing) section below.

----

 ## 🤔 Choices explained

-Unfortunately, cookiecutter does not allow us to show any description of the options in the setup dialogue (though this will change when [cookiecutter 2.0](https://github.com/cookiecutter/cookiecutter/projects/3) is released), so here's some more info on that:

 * `full_name [Jane Doe]`: enter your name here.
 It will be used in the Readme and the setup script.
 * `company_name []`: enter your company's name here.
 The default is to leave this blank.